anshulsawant/llms-11-667/hw12/README.md

 # Supervised Fine-Tuning (SFT) Project: Full vs. LoRA

 This project performs supervised fine-tuning (SFT) of a large language model using Hugging Face Transformers, Datasets, and Accelerate.
 It supports both **Full Parameter Fine-Tuning** and **Parameter-Efficient Fine-Tuning (PEFT)** via **LoRA (Low-Rank Adaptation)**.
-The initial configuration targets fine-tuning the `google/gemma-2-9b-it` model on the `gsm8k` dataset.
+The initial configuration targets fine-tuning the `google/gemma-2b-it` model on the `gsm8k` dataset.

+## Model Choice
+We initially started with `googel/gemma-2-9b-it`.
+However, the base model is too good for the task and it gave 86% performance with one shot prompt with explicit instructions.
+Therefore, we will try `google/gemma-2b-it`.

 ## Project Structure